MaoZiming/papers/6-system-structure/61-os-abstraction.md

     - Follow end-to-end principals
         - Extremely minimal: extreme version of microkernel
         - Fewest hardware abstractions as possible
-        - Just allocates physical resources to apps
+        - Just allocates **physical resources** to apps
     - Pros: minimal and simple
     - Cons
         - More work for application developer
         - Poor isolation: each application implements own LibOS
             - Libraries accessing directly the HW, don’t have isolations
-        - Hardware compatibility: need to change LibOS depends on HW interfaces
+        - Hardware compatibility: need to change LibOS depending on HW interfaces

 - **Unikernel** = Exokernel + Containers
     - Goal: link application with just enough OS functionality to allow it to execute